mookiedog/ptwd/README.md

 The linux boot will takes a few seconds the very first time that it runs.
 You will be asked for a user name and password for your initial Ubuntu user account.
-You can use the same user name as your windows accout, or create a different user name.
+You can use the same user name as your windows account, or create a different user name.
 The new user name is used by linux only.
 The new user name will automatically be given 'sudo' privileges.